To read today’s portion of scripture, you can purchase The One Year Bible or find the following in your Bible:

 And do you know what I did?
 I said, “I knew it would come to this.”
 And then I let myself savor the delicious taste of vindication.
 I thought about it all morning, and told my husband, “We saw this coming.”
 I brought it up again later that afternoon, wondering out loud how much time he would serve, or if he’d find a way out of his mess, or if he would ever learn.

 In the midst of my musing, I drove into Everett to go to Trader Joe’s.
 Tired of talk radio, I popped in a CD of Scripture Songs sung by my friend, Sherri Youngward.
-I so love Sherri’s music, especially her two CDS of Scripture songs.
+I adore Sherri’s music, especially her two CDS of Scripture songs.
 Every word is truth, and she sings so gently and worshipfully that the words have a way of slipping past all your ugly judgments and nesting where they belong, in the heart that claims to belong to Christ.

 There I was, driving south on I-5, and singing along with Sherri.